Fresh chilies, chili flakes and chili paste are combined to provide the “fire” in this Korean fried chicken.

-And you can adjust the heat level in two ways — by using less chilies in the marinade or in the sauce.
+You can adjust the heat level in two ways — by using less chilies in the marinade or in the sauce.
 Yes, it isn’t just in the marinade that heat is added to the chicken.
 There are chilies in the sauce as well.
 And the fried chicken isn’t just tossed in the sauce before serving but simmered in it to really catch all the flavors.

 Buldak: Korean “Fire” Fried Chicken